Quick Definition: The Cashless Effect states that the more tangible payments are, the more psychologically painful it is for customers to spend.

 Not only do MagicBands reduce the pain of payment for customers, but they also reduce all friction points in the park.
 This makes room for a better overall customer experience.
 MagicBands allow employees to “move past transactions into an interactive space, where they can personalize the experience” as Crofton put it.

-Using cash is a huge source of friction in any experience, as demonstrated by the Cashless Effect.
-But by eliminating the customer’s pain of payment, you can create an experience that is not only more pleasurable, but profitable as well.
+Using cash is a huge source of friction in any experience, but by eliminating the customer’s pain of payment you can create an experience that is not only more pleasurable, but profitable as well.

 - How much friction, or difficulty, is there for customers in our payment process now?